sugartitan/studijos_objektinis_2/README.md

 # V1.2

 Improved:
-* Added rule of three
+* Added rule of three.

+# V1.3

+Improved:
+* Added a virtual Human class;
+* Made Student a derived class from Human.